jotson/1gam-jan2013/README.md

 Inspired by the number station audio I added for the enemy ships, I added some more graphics stuff when the enemy has detected the player.
 I think she's saying, "eins eins fünf".

 Added a custom font from http://www.dafont.com/8th-cargo.font

+Adding beeping sound when the enemy is homing in on the player.
+The frequency of the beeps increases as the enemy closes in.

+Hours: 8